XDcobra/hcmc-air-traffic-kafka-monitor/README.md

 # Lambda Architecture Prototype for HCMC Smart City IoT Data

-A Python prototype implementing a Lambda Architecture for processing historical traffic data and real-time air quality measurements in Ho Chi Minh City (HCMC), Vietnam.
+A Python prototype implementing a Lambda Architecture for processing real-time traffic data and real-time air quality measurements in Ho Chi Minh City (HCMC), Vietnam.
 This project demonstrates how batch and speed layers can be combined to identify critical periods with both high traffic congestion and poor air quality.

 ## Project Overview